 Who should be screened for lung cancer?

-There are currently three sets of guidelines to help determine who should be screened by low-dose CT scanning for lung cancer.
+There are several sets of guidelines, including the ones outlined below, to help determine who should be screened by LDCT for lung cancer.
 These guidelines have been established in large part from the results of the A National Institutes of Health-funded clinical trial that found using a low-dose CT scan to screen for lung cancer can reduce mortality due to lung cancer.
 They are very similar, with the differences primarily related to the role of screening for the oldest patients and risk factors other than smoking.
-All of the patients who are recommended for screening are considered to be at high risk for developing lung cancer but do not currently have any symptoms to suggest that they do.
-Patients should discuss these guidelines with their doctor and understand the risks and benefits before undergoing low-dose CT screening.
+All of the patients who are recommended for screening are considered to be at high risk for developing lung cancer but do not currently have any symptoms to suggest that they do have lung cancer.
+Patients should discuss these guidelines with their doctor and understand the risks and benefits before undergoing LDCT screening.

-The guidelines from the US Preventive Services Task Force (USPSTF) include annual screening with low-dose CT scans in adults who:
+The guidelines from the US Preventive Services Task Force (USPSTF) include annual screening with LDCT in adults who: